device-automation-bus/dab-compliance-suite/README.md

 #### What does it do? ####

-- The test tool reads test_version.txt.
-- The same version is added inside the test result JSON file.
-- This helps you know which version of the tool ran that test.
+- The test tool reads test_version.txt and embeds that version number in the test result JSON file.
+This helps you easily identify which tool version was used for a particular test.

 #### Why is it useful? ####